 Housemaid’s knee is a condition that can occur from frequent kneeling or squatting.
 It can be seen in women who are employed as maids, hence the name, but it may surprise you who endures this condition most commonly.

-If you are experiencing pain in your knees, you may have housemaid’s knee.
+If you are experiencing pain in your knees, you may have a housemaid’s knee.

-In this blog post, we will discuss what is housemaids knee, what causes this condition, and how you can treat it!
+In this blog post, we will discuss what housemaid knee is, what causes this condition, and how you can treat it!

 The Knee Joint

 Before digging into housemaid’s knee, let’s take a look at the gross anatomy of the knee.
 The knee joint is a synovial hinge joint between the femur and tibia.
 The patella sits in front of the knee and articulates with the femur.

 Some ligaments stabilize the knee joint.
 The medial collateral ligament (MCL) and the lateral collateral ligament (LCL) provide stability to the knee from the sides.
 The anterior cruciate ligament (ACL) and posterior cruciate ligament (PCL) cross in the center of the knee joint and prevent anterior-posterior translation.